zowe/docs-site/README.md

 ### Previewing or testing the doc site locally

-If you want to preview your changes on your local machine, you will need node.js >= 8 and npm installed.
-Tp install npm, run `npm install`.
+If you want to preview your changes on your local machine, you will need [Git](https://git-scm.com/) and [Node.js](https://nodejs.org/en/) (version >= 8) installed, as well as npm (which comes with Node.js).
+Once those are installed, you can follow the steps below to set up a local copy of the docs site repository, and then build and run the docs site locally:

-Then, follow these steps:
-1. cd into the `docs-site` folder.
+If you do not already have the docs site repository set up locally:

+1. In your local command line interface, navigate to the directory in which you want to create your local copy of the docs site repository.
+1. Clone the docs site repository by running the following command: `git clone https://github.com/zowe/docs-site`
+1. Access the newly-cloned repository by changing directories into it: `cd docs-site`

+Once you have the docs site repository set up locally and are in the `docs-site` directory, you can build and run the docs site locally by following the steps below:

+1. Run the following command to install project dependencies: `npm install`
-1. Run `npm run docs:dev`.
+1. Run `npm run docs:dev`
 1. Once complete, you can preview the site locally at [http://localhost:8080/stable/](http://localhost:8080/stable/).
 Every time if you modify and save a documentation change, the preview build will be triggered automatically, then you can refresh your browser to see the changes.

 #### Errors when running the site locally?